 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Journey to Burma with this home-style chicken and sweet potato curry, featuring umami-rich miso, fragrant lemongrass paste, and coconut milk.
+Journey to Burma with this irresistible chicken and sweet potato curry featuring savory miso, fragrant lemongrass paste, and creamy coconut milk.

 In your bag